korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 So much of what we might want to do with files and directories is renaming, copying, moving and deleting them.
-Occasionally, we might also want to make a global search and replacement, on the contents of an existing file.
+Occasionally, we might also want to make a global search and replacement on the contents of an existing file.
 I'll devote the next couple of sections to these kinds of tasks, and how to use Java's support for this kind of work.